arduino/docs-content/content/hardware/01.mkr/02.shields/mkr-eth-shield/tutorials/mkr-eth-shield-user-manual/content.md

 ## Support

-If you encounter any issues or have questions while working with your MKR Zero board, we provide various support resources to help you find answers and solutions.
+If you encounter any issues or have questions while working with your MKR ETH Shield board, we provide various support resources to help you find answers and solutions.

 ### Help Center

-Explore our Help Center, which offers a comprehensive collection of articles and guides for MKR family boards.
+Explore our Help Center, which offers a comprehensive collection of articles and guides for MKR family boards and shields.
 The Help Center is designed to provide in-depth technical assistance and help you make the most of your device.

 - [MKR family help center page](https://support.arduino.cc/hc/en-us/sections/360004641919-MKR-Family)

 ### Forum

 Join our community forum to connect with other MKR family board users, share your experiences, and ask questions.
-The Forum is an excellent place to learn from others, discuss issues, and discover new ideas and projects related to the MKR Zero.
+The Forum is an excellent place to learn from others, discuss issues, and discover new ideas and projects related to the MKR ETH Shield.

 - [MKR category in the Arduino Forum](https://forum.arduino.cc/c/official-hardware/mkr-boards/79)